- Wine tasting

 - Visit and tasting at the Paul Sadi Champagne House in Beaumont-sur-Vesle

-- Time at leisure in Château Thierry and Reims
+- Time at leisure in Château Thierry or Reims

 Day 1 UK to Château-Thierry, France